MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 ## Deliverables:

 A complete scientific poster, which will be displayed via projector in class.
 You will present the poster, outlining the design you chose and why.

+The presentation will occur in two steps.
+First, you will have up to three minutes to explain your proposed research.
+The audience will have the opportunity to ask 1-2 questions.

+Second, you will have up to three minutes to discuss why you designed the poster the way you did.
+What were you hoping to achieve?
+What trade-offs did you

 ## Timeline